VedantBhuva/Learning-Python/README.md

 This is a compilation of the assignment which contains Python program for the Module 2, covering two separate tasks.

+*Note:- I have tested my programs in the online python complier and in vs code and works perfectly.

 Task 1: Perform Basic Mathematical operations

 File: Task-1.py